lavoie4/kiqs-nic-plugins/README.md

 # kiquja's nicotine+ plugins! ≽(•⩊ •マ≼

-this is the directory for all the plugins ive made for soulseek client nicotine+. all made with AI assistance for both learning (I am beginner) & writing the codei am also relearning how to use Github, so expect the repo to get fucked up randomly.. thanks for checking out my stuff! ᓚ₍つ^. .^₎っ♡
+this is the directory for all the plugins ive made for soulseek client nicotine+. all made with AI assistance for both learning (I am beginner) & writing the code, i am also relearning how to use Github, so expect the repo to get fucked up randomly..

+thanks for checking out my stuff! ᓚ₍つ^. .^₎っ♡